famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 Tips from FRASER HEALTH: https://www.fraserhealth.ca/health-topics-a-to-z/children-and-youth/physical-activity-for-children/screen-time-for-children#.Xt7EYi0ZPOQ

-*
-* Turn off background TV when no one is watching.
 * Avoid using screens an hour before bedtime.
 * Choose activities such as playing outdoors, reading or crafting over screens.